Shas: Women's campaign

 Women activists protested the lack of female representation in Shas by organizing a "No Female Candidate, No Female Vote" campaign.
 The women said they would not vote for a party that does not include women candidates on its slate and sent an open letter to the Knesset representatives of ultra-Orthodox parties, which was also circulated on social media.
 Rabbi Mordechai Blau, a senior party member, threatened that women participating in the movement or bucking the party leadership would find their children "banned from Haredi schools" and their employers "boycotted by the community".
 Shas announced that it would create a women's council within the movement, a step that was welcomed by the campaigners.
 At the same time, they said: "We will move forward and call on the Haredi factions to enable women to serve as MKs in the Knesset."
 Eli Yishai said on Israel Radio: "There is nothing in Jewish law that says you can't have a woman as a Knesset member.
 But our rabbis decide what they decide on every subject and the same goes for this."

 When a group of ultra-Orthodox women created their own party, U'Bizchutan, Isaac Bezalel, the Shas spokesman, said: "The Haredi public is not yet open to women serving in the Knesset."

 Knesset members

-Eleven individuals serve as members of the Knesset for Shas in the twenty-fifth Knesset:
+Eleven men serve as members of the Knesset for Shas in the twenty-fifth Knesset: